What to Serve With Italian Sausage Sandwiches?

 1. Potato Salad

-Meanwhile, in a separate bowl, whisk together mayonnaise, mustard powder, salt, and pepper.
+Meanwhile, whisk together mayonnaise, mustard powder, salt, and pepper in a separate bowl.
 After draining the cooked potatoes:

 1. Toss them with the mayonnaise mixture.

-2. Mix in an equal amount of sweet pickle relish and mix until evenly coated.
+2. Mix in an equal amount of sweet pickle relish until evenly coated.

 3. Add more salt and pepper if desired.